shakilmith/documentation/frontend/react/react-functional-component/index.md

 # React Functional Components

-Components are building block reusable codes in react application.
+Components are recognized as functions and they are reusable and stateful in React application.
 They helps to render html content to the DOM (document object model).

-In react We can create components in two way.
+In ReactJS, We can create components or you can say JavaScript functions in two ways.
 Functional approach and ES6 class based approach.
-Compare the following scenario.
+Let's compare between both through the following example.

 ```
-//creating a functional
+//component that follow functional approach
 function FunctionalComponent(){
   return <h1>I am functional component.</h1>
 }

-//creating an ES6 class component
+//component that follow ES6 class based approach
 class ClassComponent extends React.Component{
   render(){
     return <h1>I am a class component.</h1>